ActianCorp/Vector-Community-Vagrant/README.md

     3. Enable hardware virtualisation in the BIOS if it is disabled.
     4. (optional) install the 'cachier' vagrant package to save on downloads via vagrant plugin install cachier
+    5. (optional) Install Tableau to take advantage of the bundled workbook for the DBT3 data set.

 This package was tested using Vagrant 1.9.5, CentOS 7.3 and Oracle Virtual Box 5.1.22 / Microsoft Azure free trial.